January 2020

 FUR DECLARATION

-Because it is often hard to distinguish real fur from good quality faux fur, it is mandatory that any non-textile part of animal origin included in a product be identified (on the item’s label).
-So if a fashion item contains fur, this is required to be declared.
+Because it is often hard to distinguish real fur from good quality faux fur, any non-textile part of animal origin included in a product must be identified (on the item’s label).
+So, if a fashion item contains fur, this must be declared.
 Since 2011, European product labels have been required to display the wording: "Contains non-textile parts of animal origin".

 ETHICAL FUR: ROADKILL

-Check out entrepreneur Pamela Paquin's fur accessories made from the casualties of our roadways.
-Items from the one-of-a-kind business Petit Mort Fur legitimise the term "ethical fur", as luxurious pelt pieces are fashioned from recycled American roadkill.
-Paquin works with animal control and the Boston Highway Department to be notified whenever an animal is run down.
+Check out petitemortfur.com for fur accessories made from the casualties of our roadways.
+Items from the one-of-a-kind business legitimise the term "ethical fur", as luxurious pelt pieces are fashioned from recycled American roadkill.
+The company works with animal control and the Boston Highway Department to be notified whenever an animal is run down.
 She skins the animals and leaves everything but the fur in the woods for other animals to eat. (...)
 Each of the furry fashion items has a silver badge indicating what type of animal was used and on which road it was found.

 FAUX FUR

-As a rule of thumb: Avoid fur and go instead for faux or fake fur.
-Faux fur is made to simply imitate real fur.
+As a rule of thumb, avoid fur and opt for faux or fake fur.
+Faux fur is made to imitate real fur.

 HOW CAN WE DETECT FAUX FUR?